-We define a toxic work environment as an environment where the stress levels are high, morale is low, and productivity is low.
+We define a toxic work environment as an environment where stress levels are high, morale is low, and productivity is low.
 Toxic leaders can be very harmful to your career growth.
-To deal with this type of situation, you need to learn how to identify a toxic person in your workplace and how to prevent them from causing trouble for you.
+To deal with this type of situation, you need to learn how to identify toxic people in your workplace and prevent them from causing trouble.

 What is a Toxic Work Environment?

-In a toxic work environment, people feel they are not treated with respect and dignity.
-They face issues like bullying, harassment, and intimidation.
+In a toxic work environment, people feel they are not treated with respect and dignity and face issues like bullying, harassment, and intimidation.
 It can be an environment in which there is an absence of trust, honesty, accountability, and a sense of belonging.

 If you are in a toxic work environment, you will constantly feel stressed, anxious, or angry.
 It can make it hard to focus on your job and forget about what’s going on outside of work.